AnnaWijetunga/bookshelf/spec.md

     resources :books, only: [:index]
     resources :reviews, only: [:new, :create, :show] end

-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new) Yes - there are validation errors for sign up and login, as well as errors when a user tried to access a book list when they have added no books.

 Confirm:
 - [x] The application is pretty DRY